 The Truth About Screen Time For Toddlers

 The presence of screens in the lives of parents and children has never been more commonplace in our increasingly digital world.
-Even though screen time can be used to learn, communicate, and relax, the studies surrounding the negative effects of too much exposure to screens on the development of children is cut and dry.
+Even though screen time can be used to learn, communicate, and relax, the studies surrounding the negative effects of too much time with electronic devices on the development of children is cut and dry.

 Too much screen time can delay your toddler’s development